-Retail Arbitrage on Amazon: This method is the best method in finding low cost discounted goods in brick-and-mortar retail stores to resale online.
-The profit which retail arbitrage sellers generate is the difference between the selling price on Amazon minus product’s cost and Amazon fees.
+Retail Arbitrage on Amazon: This method is the best method in finding low-cost discounted goods in brick-and-mortar retail stores to resale online.
+The profit which retail arbitrage sellers generate is the difference between the selling price on Amazon minus the product’s cost and Amazon fees.

 It is the easiest method to sell products on Amazon.
 All one has to do is find products to sell on brick-and-mortar stores and list them to sell on Amazon.

 Selling the products on online arbitrage is also a simple process.
-First, find products on another website like eBay, Etsy, Walmart, etc. and purchase them.
+First, find products on other websites like eBay, Etsy, Walmart, etc., and purchase them.
 Then list the product on Amazon.